Camera Coverage

 GeoJSON and KML/KMZ for GIS or Google Earth workflows

-Camera Planning CTA
+Camera Planning

 Replace guesswork with terrain-backed camera evidence.